-- 5. Slide the left side of the secondary air tube inside the hole in the left channel. - 6.
-Insert a retaining support in the last hole on the left of the secondary air tube.
-With a hexagonal 1/4"(7 mm) socket, screw the retaining support in the appropriate hole of the channel.
-Install the baffle then repeat steps 4, 5 & 6 for the remaining tubes.
+5. Align the notch in the left end of the tube with the tab of the left air channel hole.

-To remove the tubes, follow the steps in reverse order.
+- 6. Insert a cotter pin in the last hole on the right side of the tube.
+Then bend the tabs on the pin to keep in place. - 7.
+Repeat steps 4, 5 and 6 for the two tubes in the back then install the baffle.
+Then, install the two front tubes. - 8.
+To remove the tubes use the above steps in reverse order.

 Note that secondary air tubes can be replaced without removing the baffle board.
+For installation order, refer to exploded view.